What does IRE (Nanoknife) for pancreatic cancer treatment involve?

 If you had IRE as part of an operation to remove the cancer, you may need to stay in hospital for about a week, depending on your recovery and any complications.

 Check-ups after treatment

-If you also had chemotherapy, you will usually have a CT or MRI scan every three months.
 If you are still having chemotherapy, speak to your oncology team about what check-ups you will have.